thomazbastiaanssen/anansi/README.md

                     )
 ```

+## Plot the results

 Anansi gives a complex nested list of lists as an output.
 Two functions
 exist that will wrangle your data to more friendly formats for you.
 You
-can either use spinToLong() or spinToWide().
-They will give you long or
+can either use `spinToLong()` or `spinToWide()`.
+They will give you long
-wide format data.frames, respectively.
+or wide format data.frames, respectively.
 For general reporting, we
-recommend sticking to wide format.
-Long format can be helpful to plug
+recommend sticking to the wide format as it’s the most legible.
+The long
-the data into ggplot2.
+format can be helpful to plug the data into `ggplot2`.

 ``` r
 anansiLong = spinToLong(anansi_output = anansi_out)